Lottery: Finland

 In Finland, Veikkaus began selling lottery tickets in December 1970, and the first draw was televised on January 3, 1971.
 The lottery turned 40 on January 3, 2011, and by then the lottery had been drawn 2,126 times.
 Since then, there has been one lottery draw every week.
 Lottery game time usually ends on Saturday at 9:45 p.m., and the draw is usually held on Saturday at 10:15 p.m.
 Large public holidays on Saturdays may postpone the draw to Sunday.
 The lottery has two official supervisors; from 3 January 1971 to 29 September 2013, the lottery was televised on Yle TV1, and in October 2013, the lottery draws were postponed on MTV3 after ten evening news, because according to FICORA, the sponsorship cooperation between Veikkaus and Yle was illegal.

 In the current lottery played in Finland, the player chooses seven numbers between 1 and 40 (initially, until the autumn of 1980, six numbers between 1 and 40 were chosen, then for a few years seven numbers between 1 and 37 and then seven numbers between 1 and 39).
 In the draw, seven numbers and one (previously three and then two) additional numbers are drawn; the line price is 1 euro.
 The profit categories were changed, for example, from the 2011 round 41.
 The main victory at that time was with 7 correct results and the smallest victory with three actual and one additional number, the number of which was reduced from three to two.
 The lottery return percentage is 41.1.

 Another lottery game played in Finland is Vikinglotto, which can be played in all Nordic countries as well as in Estonia, Latvia and Lithuania.
 In Vikinglotto, six actual numbers and two additional numbers out of 48 are drawn.
 There are five winning categories: 6 correct, 5 + extra number, 5 correct, 4 correct and 3 correct.

 In Finland, an average of six million euros in winnings go unredeemed each year.

+France

+A national lottery was reintroduced in 1933.